ggbong734/data-intensive/README.md

 One approach to joining tables will be to create a copy of the other table into the same HDFS, then MapReduce could be used to process the records in the same place efficiently.

-In sort-merge join, the mapper(s) output is sorted by key, and the reducers then merge together the sorted lists of records from both sides of the join.
+In **sort-merge join**, the mapper(s) output is sorted by key, and the reducers then merge together the sorted lists of records from both sides of the join.
 In a sort-merge join, the mappers and the sorting process make sure that all the necessary data to perform the join operation for a particular user ID is brought together in the same place: a single call to the reducer.

 Since MapReduce handles all network communication, it also shields the application code from having to worry about partial failures, such as the crash of another node: MapReduce transparently retries failed tasks without affecting the application logic.